• Skip to primary navigation

 • Don't skip the resting time in the fridge.
 You want the shortening to be cold for a good rise in the oven.

-• Use a cookie scoop and a kitchen scale to ensure your cookies are even in shape and size.
+• I use a cookie scoop to ensure the cookies are even in shape and size.
+You could also weigh each ball for consistency.
 They will not only bake evenly in the oven, but they will look better for serving.
+This recipe yields 36-40 cookies.

 • Your icing should be THICK.
 If it's too runny, add more powdered sugar.
 Icing too hard to spread?
 Add a drop of milk.
 The icing won't set up immediately.
 Let the cookies stand to set, or place them in the fridge to speed up the process.